dengking/compiler-principle/docs/Books/龙书/2-A-Simple-Syntax-Directed-Translator/2.4-Parsing/index.md

 >
 > The concept of parsing is introduced in chapter 2.2.2 Derivations

-This section introduces a parsing method called "[recursive descent](https://en.wikipedia.org/wiki/Recursive_descent_parser)," which can be used both to parse and to implement syntax-directed translators.
+This section introduces a parsing method called "[recursive descent](https://en.wikipedia.org/wiki/Recursive_descent_parser)," which can be used both to parse and to implement **syntax-directed translators**.
 A complete Java program, implementing the translation scheme of Fig. 2.15, appears in the next section.
 A viable alternative is to use a software tool to generate a translator directly from a translation scheme.
 Section 4.9 describes such a tool  Yacc; it can implement the translation scheme of Fig. 2.15 without modification.

 For any context-free grammar there is a parser that takes at most $O (n^3)$ time to parse a string of n terminals.
 But cubic(立方的) time is generally too expensive.
 Fortunately, for real programming languages, we can generally design a grammar that can be parsed quickly.
 Linear-time algorithms suffice to parse essentially all languages that arise in practice.
 Programming-language parsers almost always make a single left-to-right scan over the input, looking ahead one terminal at a time, and constructing pieces of the parse tree as they go.

 Most parsing methods fall into one of two classes, called the [top-down](https://en.wikipedia.org/wiki/Top-down_parsing) and [bottom-up](https://en.wikipedia.org/wiki/Bottom-up_parsing) methods.
 These terms refer to the order in which **nodes** in the **parse tree** are constructed.
-In top-down parsers, construction starts at the root and proceeds towards the leaves, while in bottom-up parsers, construction starts at the leaves and proceeds towards the root.
-The popularity of top-down parsers is due to the fact that efficient parsers can be constructed more easily by hand using top-down methods.
-Bottom-up parsing, however, can handle a larger class of grammars and translation schemes, so software tools for generating parsers directly from grammars often use bottom-up methods.
+In **top-down parsers**, construction starts at the root and proceeds towards the leaves, while in **bottom-up parsers**, construction starts at the leaves and proceeds towards the root.
+The popularity of **top-down parsers** is due to the fact that efficient parsers can be constructed more easily by hand using **top-down methods**.
+Bottom-up parsing, however, can handle a larger class of grammars and translation schemes, so software tools for generating parsers directly from grammars often use **bottom-up methods**.

 > NOTE:
 >